 'The Assisted Dying Bill would allow individuals to participate actively in ending others' lives, in effect colluding in the judgment that they are of no further value.
 This is not the way forward for a compassionate and caring society.'
-Other Christian leaders to sign the statement include Justin Welby, Archbishop of Canterbury, Vincent Nichols, Archbishop of Westminster.
-Martyn Atkins, General Secretary Their statement continued, of the Methodist Church, and Eric Brown, Administrative Bishop, New Testament Church of God.
-Leaders of different including Ramesh Pattni, Secretary General, Hindu Forum of Britain.
-Dr Shuia Shafi, Secretary General of the Muslim Council of Britain, and Chief Rabbi Ephraim Mirvis, Chief Rabbi of the United Hebrew Congregations of the Commonwealth.
+Other Christian leaders to sign the statement include Justin Welby, Archbishop of Canterbury, Vincent Nichols, Archbishop of Westminster, Martyn Atkins, General Secretary of the Methodist Church, and Eric Brown, Administrative Bishop, New Testament Church of God.
+Leaders of different faiths were also represented, including Ramesh Pattni, Secretary General, Hindu Forum of Britain, Dr Shuja Shafi, Secretary General of the Muslim Council of Britain, and Chief Rabbi Ephraim Mirvis, Chief Rabbi of the United Hebrew Congregations of the Commonwealth.
 Elsewhere some Christians have announced they are dropping their opposition to the bill.
 These include Lord Carey, the former Archbishop of Canterbury, who said, 'Today we face a central paradox.
 In strictly observing the sanctity of life, the Church could now actually be promoting anguish and pain, the very opposite of a Christian message of hope.'
 In response to one of his predecessors, Archbishop Welby said that legalising 'assisted dying' would be 'dangerous, abusive and mistaken'.
-Elsewhere the Care Not Killing Alliance described Lord Carev's change of mind as 'an unhelpful and misleading contribution to this important debate'.
-Baptist youth making a difference BAPTIST youth groups have been going the extra mile to raise funds and awareness for the most marginalised in society.
-The youth group and friends group at Leigh Road Baptist Church (LRBC) bedded down in the gardens of the church with nothing to house them but a cardboard box and a sleeping bag on Friday (11 July).
-It was done in partnership with local children's charity, Southend YMC, as a pilot for its fundraising campaign Sleep Easy in Churches.
-The group raised more than £2,000 towards developing Southend YMCA's housing provision, in particular for moveon services for its residents preparing to leave supported accommodation.
-Steve Tinning, LRBC Associate Minister, said, 'It was wonderful to see the young people of Leigh Road Baptist Church demonstrate how faith can be exercised in this practical and compassionate way.
-'Their initiative and praver showed a desperate concern for local voung people, their age, who face homelessness on a daily basis - and partnering with the YMCA. who work tirelessly From the www.
+Elsewhere the Care Not Killing Alliance described Lord Carey's change of mind as 'an unhelpful and misleading contribution to this important debate'.
+Separatists take Ukraine Baptist seminary PRO-RUSSIAN separatist terrorists have taken control of the campus and buildings of Donetsk Christian University (DCU).
+DCU is a leading Baptist seminary in Ukraine and was founded with the help of American missionaries in the early 1990s.
+Reports suggest that more than 20 staff members and their families were trapped inside.